 A couple weeks ago I was looking over geographic location data to inform the return on investment of an advertising campaign.
 A significant portion of metropolitan data was showing a large percentage of the users sitting in the exact same location.
 It was as if they all checked-in on their apps while they were standing at the center of the city.
 That seemed unlikely.
 Was there something wrong with the data?
 Well, yes and no. More importantly: was it fraud?

 Was it fraud?
 Welcome to the gray area of ad-tech. eMarketer shows that display advertising fraud loss is hovering around $6 billion worldwide.
-This data is likely derived from very black and white definitions of what is and what isn’t fraud.
+They likely derived this data from very black and white definitions of what is and what isn’t fraud.
 In this post I’ll be lining up not only explicitly fraudulent behavior, but also some marginal tactics of media owners, supply side companies, advertisers and demand side companies to illuminate the fringes of acceptable behavior.

 Let’s start with what was going on with all those device signals showing up at the center of town.
-These days a lot of advertising campaigns are geographically targeted.
+These days a lot of advertisers are using geographical targeting.
 That means that if a user falls outside of the targeted area, they’re not going to be a candidate for the ad.
-Geo stuffing happens when a media owner or their technology partner sprinkles a latitude and longitude (lat/long) into the impression details before it gets sent out to market.
+When media owners or their technology partner fabricate a latitude and longitude (lat/long) into the impression details before it gets sent out to market, that’s Geo stuffing.
 When the user’s location is outside the target area or legitimately unknown, this is fraud.